Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 30. Use the toilet independently

-Months 1-3 (January to March): Focus on phonics and letter sounds.
-If your child does not know all letter sounds, this is the single highest-priority gap to close.
-Use QuizKin's phonics quizzes for daily 10-minute practice.
+January to March: Focus hard on phonics and letter sounds.
+If your child doesn't know all their letter sounds, this is the single biggest gap to close first.
+Ten minutes a day with QuizKin's phonics quizzes or flashcards makes a real difference.

-Months 4-6 (April to June): Add sight words and simple reading.
-Continue phonics and layer in sight word recognition and CVC word blending.
+April to June: Layer in sight words and simple reading.
+Keep phonics going and add sight word recognition and CVC word blending.

-Months 7-9 (July to September): Shift to writing and numeracy.
-Practise letter and number writing on lined paper.
-Play math games daily.
+July to September: Shift attention to writing and numeracy.
+Letter and number writing on lined paper.
+Counting games and hands-on maths activities every day.
+Our math games guide has practical ideas.

-Months 10-12 (October to December): Focus on independence and social skills.
-Start letting your child pack their own bag, handle money, and manage daily routines with minimal help.
+October to December: Independence and social skills become the priority.
+Let your child pack their own bag, handle money, manage meals with minimal help.
+Arrange playdates.
+Practise the morning routine.

-The daily routine in primary school is significantly different from kindergarten.
+The daily structure in primary school is completely different from kindergarten.
 Start adjusting 2-3 months before P1 begins.

 Morning Routine

-Practise a morning routine that your child can do with minimal supervision:
+Build a routine your child can do with minimal supervision:

-- Get dressed in school uniform (which they have laid out the night before)
+- Get dressed (uniform laid out the night before)

 - Eat breakfast